twilio/twilio-voice-react-native/ios/docs/applications-own-pushkit-handler.md

 ### PushKit device token updated

-Upon getting the PushKit device token update, post a notification and include the device token (in the form of `NSData`) in the `userInfo`.
+Upon receiving the PushKit device token update, post a notification and include the device token (in the form of `NSData`) in the `userInfo`.
 The device token will later be used when calling the `Voice.register()` method.

 ```.objc
 - (void)pushRegistry:(PKPushRegistry *)registry